-Two key financial instruments often discussed in the international business arena are the letter of credit and standby letter of credit.
+Two key financial instruments often discussed in the international business arena are the letter of credit and the standby letter of credit.
 Understanding them, how they work, and how to best use them is crucial when navigating business international trade and finance.

 What is a Letter of Credit?